 Appropriate security, as defined by the Library, is required for all after-hours events and will be provided by the Library at the group's expense.

-The following audio/visual equipment is provided at no cost to groups reserving the Auditorium: one podium microphone, one wireless handheld microphone, and one LCD projector, DVD/CD player(s) and laptop hookup to LCD projector (laptop not provided by Library).
+The following audio/visual equipment is provided at no cost to groups reserving the Auditorium: one podium microphone, one wireless handheld microphone, and one LCD projector, DVD/CD player(s), and laptop hookup to LCD projector (laptop not provided by Library).
 To cover the cost of repairing and replacing audio/visual equipment, a service fee of $50 will be assessed to non-rental paying groups that request additional audio/visual equipment.
 All requests for audio/visual equipment must be made 14 days prior to the event.
-We are unable to accommodate last minute equipment requests.
+We are unable to accommodate last-minute equipment requests.

-Adopted by the Board of Trustees on June 25, 2015
+Adopted by the Board of Trustees on October 26, 2023

 Our Mission: The Akron-Summit County Public Library provides resources for learning and leisure, information services, meeting spaces, and programs for all ages that support, improve, and enrich individual, family, and community life.